The Simpsons opening sequence: Underwater

-The season 29 episode "Singin' in the Lane", which aired on November 19, 2017, features underwater themed opening sequence, with all of the characters including the Simpson family depicted as sea creatures.
+The season 29 episode "Singin' in the Lane", which aired on November 19, 2017, features underwater themed opening sequence, with all of the characters including the Simpson family depicted as sea animals.

 This sequence begins with the title "The Shrimpsons" zooming through the bubbles while Blinky the three-eyed fish swims by.
-The scene zooms toward a hole in the sunken ship to an underwater classroom where Bart is writing lines ("We don not live in our own pee") on the chalkboard as punishment.
-The bell rings, and Bart rides a sting ray out of another hole in the ship, scaring away the fish covering Barney's skeleton.

-Homer is shown at an underwater lab, handling a green glowing fish, while Lenny changes the number of "days until global warming" on the sign from 3 to 2.
-The end-at-shift whistle that blows scares him and Carl away, and Homer gets out of his underwater gear.
-The scene then changes to an underwater store, where Maggie is bagged and put in a shopping cart, Marge gets shocked, and Maggie pops her head out of the bag.
+The scene zooms toward a hole in the sunken ship to an underwater classroom where a fish Bart is writing lines ("We don not live in our own pee") on the chalkboard as punishment.
+The bell rings, and Bart rides a sting ray out of another hole in the ship, scaring away the school of fish covering Barney's skeleton.
+Homer is shown at an underwater lab in a deep sea diving suit handling a green glowing fish, while Lenny changes the number of "days until global warming" on the sign from 3 to 2.
+The end-of-shift whistle that blows scares him and Carl away, and prompts Homer to get out of the diving suit.
+The scene then cuts to an underwater store, where Maggie is bagged and put in a shopping cart.
+Marge gets shocked, and Maggie pops her head out of the bag, reliving Marge.
 Maggie then shakes her fin at Baby Gerald in another shopping cart, and Baby Gerald shakes his fin too.
-At band practice, Lisa is dismissed by Mr. Largo and plays a solo on her instrument while leaving, then she pokes her head through the seaweed to finish it.
+At band practice, Lisa is dismissed by Mr. Largo and plays a solo on her saxophone while leaving, then she pokes her head through the seaweed to finish it.

-Otto is then seen as an anglerfish chewing on his own light and Bart rides past him before weaving through other characters.
+An anglerfish Otto is seen chewing on his own light and Bart rides past him before weaving through other characters.
 Hans Moleman is seen under a seashell which is then closed under him when a sea turtle goes over it.
 Marge and Maggie steer with sea stars to make the turtle go different directions.
-The camera then quickly pans to Homer arriving at the coral reef, Bart jumps off him, and Homer dodges Lisa while she carries her saxophone, then the sea turtle carries Homer on its head and crashes him into the coral reef.
+The camera then quickly pans to Homer arriving at the coral reef, Bart jumps off him, and Homer dodges Lisa while she carries her saxophone, then the sea turtle carries Homer on its head and crashes him into the reef.
 The family then swims into their underwater living room, which is decorated with coral, underwater plants, and other decorations that are from the reef, and sits on the couch.
 A fishing hook then grabs the couch with the family in tow, and is raised to the surface of the ocean, where a human Ned Flanders grabs the couch and says, "Okily dokily!" as he places them inside a lobster cage.
 Once in it, Homer says, "Aw, our own home."
 A few lobsters are later seen crawling towards the family.
 The sequence then ends as usual with the opening credits on the underwater television.